edemaine/svgtiler/README.md

 1. `export make = ...` (ESM) or `exports.make = ...` (CommonJS)
 2. `export default ...` (ESM) or `exports.default = ...` (CommonJS)
-3. Writing a top-level object, array, or function expression (without e.g. being assigned to a variable), which triggers an implicit `export default`.
+3. Writing a top-level object, array, or function expression at the end of the file (without e.g. being assigned to a variable), which triggers an implicit `export default`.

 The exported rules can be one of the following types: